Denmark’s Lucas Bjerregaard has 2019 PGA’s only hole-in-one

 Rich Beem is giving up tournament golf again, at least until the 2020 PGA Championship.

-The 48-year-old Beem, the 2002 PGA champ, capped his annual tournament appearance Sunday, shooting a final-round 69 to finish at 15-over par.
+The 48-year-old Beem, the 2002 PGA champ, capped his annual tournament appearance Sunday, shooting a final-round 69 to finish at 15 over.
 It was his second 69, but he also had rounds of 75 and 82.

 “I play once a year,” Beem said.
 “It’s tough but it’s fun.
 If I play bad I have an excuse, and if I play well then everybody is surprised.”